secretstartups/handbook/sales/club/index.html.md

 | Non-Sales MVPs | 2 | VP/CRO selection (sales leader nominations to be collected by 1/31/21) |

 ## Additional Criteria
-- Sales management must have a total of 36 SAL months under management to qualify (e.g. 1 SAL all year would be 12 SAL months).
+- Sales management must have a total of 36 SAL months under management during the fiscal year to qualify (e.g. 1 SAL all year would be 12 SAL months).

 Please direct any questions to your manager.